janesser/BigDecimalMath4Scala/README.md

 Cosine (lat. *Cosinus*), except for trivial cases, is based on the sinus-function.

 ### Roots
 *Square-root* evaluated by newton-iteration.

-Actually unstable for _x_ very close to zero and very big numbers.
+Safe for range [1e-150, 1e150] with precision `+- s.ulp`.

+A limit cancels iteration in case the result is of periodic nature.
+That cancellation still guarantees the requested precision.

+Compaction of BigDecimal is done with reparsing `toEngineeringString()`, so that the result is deflated to some power-of-ten term.

 ## Misc.